 I am broadly interested in the diversity in state and city-level politics regarding punishment, incarceration, and criminal justice.
 My published papers can be found online, or you can contact me for digital copies.

-Here is a list of my working paper projects, some more nascent than others.
+Here is a list of some of my working paper projects, some more nascent than others.
+Drafts available upon request.

 "Blue First and Foremost: The Limited Impact of Female Descriptive Representation on Sex Crimes Arrests."
 With Laura Huber.
 The degree to which female political actors influence policy outcomes is hotly debated in political science.
 However, relatively little research considers how women's representation in one key institution in American daily life - the police - influences arrest outcomes.
 We argue that increasing women's representation among sworn police officers should not be associated with changes in arrest rates, as police forces are highly masculine and hierarchical environments and we expect female officers to conform to institutional norms.
 We leverage data from 1987 to 2013 and find no evidence that women's representation impacts arrest rates for sex-based crimes, suggesting that female police officers may be "blue" first, and women second.
 Our paper has implications not only for the study of female representation and representative bureaucracy, but also provides insights into how these vital political actors are influenced by their own characteristics and institutional culture.